 Do-It-Yourselfers (DIYers) used their skill and ingenuity to satisfy their unmet need.
 They are their own customer and can be very difficult to persuade.

 The Uncommitted are sitting on the fence and not taking action to resolve an unmet need.
 There are reasons why they are uncommitted.
-You just have to figure out why.
+You just have to figure them out.

-The purpose of these definitions is to be grounded.
+The purpose of these definitions is to be grounded in reality.
 Not everyone needs your product.
 Not everyone wants your product.
 But some do, and that's what you need to figure out.

 Describe Your Ideal Customer